-1. To improve access, remove the float module from the combine.
+1. To improve access and ease installation, remove the float module from the combine.
 For instructions, refer to the header operator's manual.

 All illustrations show the feed auger separated from the float module for clarity.
 The procedure can be performed with the feed auger installed in the float module.